Livable Income For Everyone - Environment

-"From a universal, democratically set guaranteed income
+Four immediate environmental benefits of a universal, democratically set guaranteed income:

-"First, this guaranteed income would financially allow people to refuse to work in industries which significantly pollute the environment.
+1) guaranteed income would financially allow people to refuse to work in industries which significantly pollute the environment.
 That reduces pollution.

-"Second, the guaranteed income would sustain people while they demanded nonpollution-producing jobs and even jobs to reduce present pollution.
+2) guaranteed income would sustain people while they demanded nonpollution-producing jobs and even jobs to reduce present pollution.
 That reduces pollution even more.

-"Third, the democratically set guaranteed income for all would allow more people to refuse to buy the significantly polluting products of industry.
+3) the democratically set guaranteed income for all would allow more people to refuse to buy the significantly polluting products of industry.

-Pollution is thereby reduced even further."
+Pollution is thereby reduced even further.

-"Fourth, this guaranteed income would allow more people to demand nonpolluting products from industry and even products and processes which ecologically complement other existing products and processes.
+4) guaranteed income would allow more people to demand nonpolluting products from industry and even products and processes which ecologically complement other existing products and processes.

-All this contributes to the well-being and welfare of everyone and everything -- including the environment, solid, liquid and gaseous."
+All this contributes to the well-being and welfare of everyone and everything -- including the environment, solid, liquid and gaseous.

 Trading forests for shopping malls??

-We are destroying the earth in an attempt to grow the world's economy with the idea that everyone can then get a living wage job.
+We are destroying the earth in an attempt to grow the world's economy with the idea that everyone can get a living wage job.
 The loss of clean air, clean water, forests, arable soil, all forms of "wild" life cannot be measured.
 Trying to create full employment to meet people's needs is stunningly costly, vastly wasteful and destructive to both the humans, nature and all living things.
+See Consumption.

 It will be impossible to even begin to save other species and the world's environment as long as billions of people are desperate to escape poverty.
 People are forced to take any available job regardless of the impact that more production and more consumption has on other peoples, other forms of life and the earth as a whole.
 Without a GLI people won't have a means to stop destroying nature.